 Birmingham is a basket full of many different fruits – it’s just to pick your favourites.
-And the Hatters Hostel Birmingham offers a great base for you to explore, whether you travel solo like me or as a group.

 There are city centre hostels in most of the major cities in the UK.
 For more information look at our Map of City, Backpackers and Boutique Hostels